 MediaMods for the GoPro Hero 9 Black(opens in new tab)

-GoPro now has a suite of modular accessories – the Media Mod, Light Mod and Display Mod.
+GoPro now has a suite of modular accessories – the Media Mod (opens in new tab), Light Mod (opens in new tab) and Display Mod.
 The Media Mod, which physically supports the other two, will now be available in a version specific to the larger Hero9 Black.

 However, given the inclusion on the Hero9 Black of a front-facing color screen, the Display Mod seems less attractive, though its built-in rechargeable battery and micro-HDMI connector may still constitute an upgrade for serious filmmakers.